|Marr Haven Home|

 Her stylistic lines and form are a wonderful inspiration for us.

-teddy and bunny are the first she made by needle felting.
+80's.
+This teddy and bunny are the first she made by needle

-Peggy shows and sells her teddy bears and friends on her website The
+felting.
+Peggy shows and sells her teddy bears and friends online

-Needle Felted Hats that she went home with a foam hat
+art of Needle Felted Hats that she went home with felting needles and 4

-I wish my photo efforts were good enough to show the cute design detail she made by separating some of the lighter shaded wool from the mixture.
+I wish my photo efforts were good enough to show the cute design detail.
 She said it is warm, comfortable and lightweight.